aspose-zip/Aspose.ZIP-Products/zip/net/extract/pptm/_index.md

             {{< blocks/products/pf/agp/democard icon="fa-file-text" text="Just upload your PPTM files." >}}
             {{< blocks/products/pf/agp/democard icon="fa-download" text="  You will get compressed archives instantly." >}}

-        {{< blocks/products/pf/agp/about-file-text fileFormat="PPTM" readMoreLink="https://docs.fileformat.com/presentation/pptm/" >}}
-Files with PPTM extension are Macro-enabled Presentation files that are created with Microsoft PowerPoint 2007 or higher versions.
-They are similar to PPTX files with the difference that the lateral can't execute macros though they can contain macros.
-PPTM files can be edited by opening them in Microsoft PowerPoint and updating the contents.
-Another similar format is PPSM but it is read-only by default and starts the slideshow when opened.
-PPTM, like PPTX, contains slides for different presentation elements like text, images, videos, graphs and other related material.

-        {{< /blocks/products/pf/agp/about-file-text >}}

     {{< /blocks/products/pf/agp/about-file-section >}}

 <!-- aboutfile Ends -->